Learning Disabilities

 - Insurance accepted: None

-- Estimated wait time: Option 1: 2-3 years; Option 2: 6-9 months; Option 3: approximately 2 months
+- Estimated wait time: Option 1: can be up to 2-3 years; Option 2: 6-9 months; Option 3: 6-9 months (dependent on Option 2 being available)

 383 E. 60 S.